 This classification is used in the NilssonReport and is subject to change.

-Equity Long/Short includes a variety of strategies, including stock-picking, market neutral, event and arbitrage strategies.
+- Equity Long/Short: includes a variety of strategies, including stock-picking, but not market-neutral, event, and arbitrage strategies.

-Fixed Income hedge funds are classified depending on the most dominant type of securities that the fund trades.
+- Fixed Income: hedge funds are classified depending on the most dominant type of securities that the fund trades.
 Thus, these are hedge funds that are primarily engaged in trading fixed income-related strategies.

-- Hedge Fund: category is generic and captures hedge fund that are not covered by other classification schemes.
+- Hedge Fund: category is generic and captures hedge funds that are not covered by other classification schemes.

-Index is a category representing market indices or hedge fund indices.
+- Index: is a category representing market indices or hedge fund indices.
 All of these are passive and may not be investable.
 This primarly represent the NilssonHedge indices.

 - Infrastructure: Funds that have exposure to various types of infrastructure (e.g. roads, bridges, utilities etc).